 Their acts call upon others to join them in rising to these heights of truth, full perception, big picture thinking, and the blessings these states confer.

 In light of all of this, I can’t help but briefly mention Nikola Tesla’s statement that multiples of three–3, 6, 9–are “keys to perpetual energy, keys to universe.”

 Odin’s threefold form reflects the Christian Trinity.
 Triune gods abound in old Celtic lore as well.
-The Christian notion of the Trinity found ready soil in the pagan European mind, as Tom mentions in his video.
+The notion of the Trinity that Christians developed (never mentioned in the Bible, of course) found ready soil in the pagan European mind, as Tom mentions in his video.
 The details of this will be explored more later.

 For now, let us leave off here with a commitment to continue mining the wisdom of our ancestors.

 How we can understand and live out our threefold nature so as to remain centered in natural law, and be born to our highest potentials?

 Tom published another video on this topic, focusing on reincarnarnation, for his Survive the Jive YouTube channel as I was preparing this Odin article and video.

 *A version of this article appears in Mythic Dawn magazine, Issue 1, March 2018.
 Please see https://www.carolynemerick.com/ for more.
 As of this writing, digital copies can be viewed by donating to Carolyn’s Maker Support page, and hard copies of the magazine can be ordered through Amazon.